 -For the fat, use unsalted butter.
 Why unsalted butter?
 I experimented with this after reading some opinions regarding the difference between salted and unsalted butter in baked goods.
-The most important reason for using unsalted butter is that salted butter reaches the melting point quicker than unsalted butter.
+The most important reason for using unsalted butter in biscuits or pastry is that salted butter reaches the melting point quicker than unsalted butter.
 When making biscuits, you want a slow melting point as your biscuits will rise better.
 Believe it or not, it also impacts the flavor of your biscuits.
 When the butter melts more slowly as the biscuits bake, some little oven elf carries away the “raw flour” flavor that seems to hold on when you use salted butter.

 -What about sugar?
 It is an age old argument just like cornbread, sugar or no-sugar?
 There are arguments for both.
 Personally, I like a tablespoon or two of sugar in my biscuit recipe.
 I use large grain turbinado or demerara sugar as it melts slower and again, helps with the rise and color.
 If you want them even sweeter, add some chopped dried fruit or mini chocolate chips.